Here are some of the most frequently asked questions regarding Agriberry Farm’s CSAs.

 What about vacations and emergencies?

 Vacation planning varies by CSA location, so please be sure you understand how to schedule your time away.
 In general, with a little advance notice, you can schedule a skip/make-up for any remaining delivery week of the CSA season.

 Options for handling emergencies also vary by region, and your CSA coordinator will work with you to the fullest extent possible, but refunds will not be provided for missed shares.

 When does the CSA start?

-As soon as we are harvesting enough strawberries each day to fill the CSA shares, we will begin distributions.
-For the 2018 season, we should be able to begin in mid-April.
+As soon as we are harvesting enough strawberries each day to fill the CSA shares, we will begin distributions some time between late-April and early May.
 Watch for email notifications of the actual start date.